Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

-  list       List all pools in the Batch account listnodes  List nodes in pool resize     Resize a pool udi        Update Docker images in a pool
+  list       List all pools in the Batch account listnodes  List nodes in pool resize     Resize a pool ssh        Interactively login via SSH to a node in the... udi        Update Docker images in a pool
 ```
 * `add` will add the pool defined in the pool configuration file to the